tenthirtyone/chainexplorerlite/README.md

 03:20:06.252Z  INFO Infura: Adding block 13401262 to work queue
 ```

-Replace 5 with your desired historical amount.
-I advise keeping it around 20-50 as the in-memory db journal can be a little overwhelmed and the Infura service is scheduled to run at 25 requests per second, well over the Ethereum Network throughput of 15tps.
+Replace with your desired historical amount if you like.
+It is not required to run the application, requests for block data that is not in the db/cache'd will be fetched from Infura.
+This function is included for discussion w/r/t production and scale.

 Also, if you allow the infura service to run for a long time you may experience a slight startup delay while the Cache service populates itself with the previously saved blocks in the database.
 (It took ~5-10 seconds with a query limit of 10,000).
+If you hit the cache limit I am using an LRU under the hood and the most recent blocks will always be stored.
+The justification being that the user may will to drill down within reports.

 From here, you may leave it running from the Node cli and interact with the CLI directly using the instructions in the following section.